City and County Links

 The checklists listed below can be used to help Planning Commissions evaluate potential sites for industrial development. (click on the "pdf" to view the checklists)

-Planning Commissioner Training scheduled for May 19, 2014.
+Planning Commissioner Training on Tourism.
 See attached flyer:

 January 1, 2013